-The $\zeta{CR}$ varies from 0 to 1, respectively for an unconditionally unstable and a unconditionally sta-670 ble hillslope (Montgomery and Dietrich, 1994), and hence it indicates the natural degree of stability of the hillslope.
+The $\zeta{CR}$ varies from 0 to 1, respectively, for an unconditionally unstable and a unconditionally stable hillslope (Montgomery and Dietrich, 1994), and hence it indicates the natural degree of stability of the hillslope.

 Acknowledgements.
-This research was partially funded by the Italian Education, University and Research Ministry (MIUR), PON Project No. 01\01503 Integrated Systems for Hydrogeological Risk Monitoring, Early Warning and Mitigation Along the Main Lifelines, CUP B31H11000370005.
-Rex L. Baum of United States

-675 Geological Survey and Jorge A. Ramirez of Colorado State University are acknowledged for their useful suggestions.
-The authors would like to thank the four anonymous reviewers and S.L.
-Gariano for their useful comments.
+This research was partially funded by the Italian Education, University and Research Ministry (MIUR), PON project no. 01\01503 Integrated Systems for Hydrogeological Risk Monitoring, Early Warning and Mitigation Along the Main Lifelines, CUP B31H11000370005.
+Rex L. Baum of United States Geological Survey and Jorge A. Ramirez of Colorado State University are acknowledged for their useful suggestions.
+The authors would like to thank the four anonymous reviewers and S. L. Gariano for their useful comments.